Railroad Crossing Accidents

 Railroad crossing accident cases involve many of the same issues as injury claims arising from dangerous road design or other dangerous road conditions.
 For instance, railroad crossing injury claims generally require evidence from experts in the field including engineers and railroad design experts.
 These experts are able to provide opinions as to whether the railroad crossing at issue complies with industry standards.
 Accident investigations usually involve visiting the scene, taking photographs, video, and measurements.

-The personal injury attorneys at Kraft Davies, PLLC, have many years experience successfully bringing claims on behalf of those injured or kill ed in railroad crossing accidents.
+The personal injury attorneys at Kraft Davies Olsson PLLC, have many years experience successfully bringing claims on behalf of those injured or kill ed in railroad crossing accidents.
 We handle claims involving railroad collisions with both vehicles and pedestrians attempting to cross the track.
 As the consequen ces of such collisions are often devastating, and sometimes fatal, it is essentia l that victims or their families contact an experienced personal injury or wrongful death attorney t o investigate the facts of the incident.
 If you have questions about whether you are entit led to personal injury or wrongful death compensation following an injury at a railr oad crossing, contact our law firm for a free claim evaluation.